 The Cerebral Palsy Association in Alberta (CPAA) offers services that assess needs and identify the strengths in our members of all ages.
-We have a full time Social Worker in Calgary, and a Community Connections Coordinator in Edmonton on hand to help support, enrich and enhance the lives of our clients.
+We have a full time Social Worker in Calgary and Edmonton on hand to help support, enrich and enhance the lives of our clients.

 To become a CPAA Client, please fill out our Client Intake Form.

 - One-on-one support to individuals and families going through the various stages of diagnoses, acceptance and living with cerebral palsy